mienotakehiko/sam25/README.md

 # sam25
-This folder contains the needed material to reproduce our case-studies.
+・This folder contains the needed material to reproduce our case-studies.
+・Models can be validated using the latest ProVerif.